zaynbsn/database-project-titanic/README.md

-# Evaluation BDD - posgreSQL
+# Evaluation BDD - postgreSQL - Titanic dataset
 A base code for the [PostgreSQL](https://decima.notion.site/Exercice-PostgreSQL-a7e47b9571974e9c85c64a90354c63f5) The repo is based from a template of our professor @decima